 Do not use materials containing hard lumps, crusts or frozen matter, or that is contaminated with dissimilar material.

-346-2.2 Types of Cement: Unless a specific type of cement is designated elsewhere, use Type I, Type P, Type IS, Type II, Type II (MH) or Type III cement in all classes of concrete.
-Use Type II (MH) for all mass concrete elements.
+346-2.2 Types of Cement: Unless a specific type of cement is designated elsewhere, use Type I, Type IP, Type IS, Type II, or Type III cement in all classes of concrete.